yalevras/obsidian/Brain/Work/Sport Mode.md

 	5. Set autoexp
 		1. (2)
 	6. Send query health
-5. Turn on the IMU and start sampling
+4. Turn on the IMU and start sampling
+	1. Power on the IMU
+		1. (1)
+	2. Open connection to the IMU
+		1. (5)
+	3. Enable sampling on the IMU
-6. Turn on the EKF and wait until the bias is updated
+5. Turn on the EKF and wait until the bias is updated
+	1. Start EKF
-7. Turn on VO
+6. Turn on VO
-8. Turn on OD
+7. Turn on OD
-9. Drive
+8. Drive
-10. Stop VO, OD, disconnect from IMU and turn it off
+9. Stop VO, OD, disconnect from IMU and turn it off
-11. Stop EKF
+10. Stop EKF
-12. Take a navigation image on Port Stereo, if needed
+11. Take a navigation image on Port Stereo, if needed
-13. Turn off the cameras
+12. Turn off the cameras